hpi-swa/Ohm-S/README.md

 This will create a class with the name ````G```` in the package 'Ohm-Grammars'.
 It represents the grammar and it understands all messages an Ohm grammar will understand.
 This class also contains the Ohm grammar language representation of the grammar, which can be found in the class method ````serializedGrammar````.
 You can move this class to your own package and put it under version control.

 ### Ohm/S Semantics Definition
 As Ohm/S is currently based on a previous version of Ohm/JS the semantics are still separated into SemanticActions, InheritedAttributes and SynthesizedAttributes.
-To implement on of them in Ohm/S, you can subclass the class with the same name.
+To implement one of them in Ohm/S, you can subclass the class with the same name.
 The semantics for specific rules are implemented in methods with the following naming scheme.

 For synthesized attributes and semantic actions, the first keyword of the method name has to be a camel case version of the rule name with the capitalization of the first character matching the capitalization of the first character of the rule name (hyphens and underscores are removed and the word after them is capitalized).
 The argument to this first keyword is the node which is currently augmented.
 After the first one, there has to follow one keyword for each subexpression with an arbitrary name.